codecats/currency_rss/README.md

     .
     └── currency # Content root
-        ├── currency # All commands should be run from this dir └── scraper
+        ├── currency # All manage.py commands should be run from this 'app' dir └── scraper
             ├── management
             │   └── commands